Tuning FotoWeb and Index Manager for performance

 ~100k results | 1800 ms | 1200 ms | -22% |

 As the table shows, searching is also IO intensive.
 The servers were equally equipped apart from the storage system.
-From a user's perspective anything below 100 ms will be perceived as instant.
+From a user's perspective, anything below 100 ms will be perceived as instant.
 It should be noted that the times reported here are the search times reported by Index Manager, so any network latency will affect the time it takes before the resulting thumbnails actually show up on the client's screen.

-Naturally, the size of the result set alo affects the performance of the query, so educating users on how to create meaningful queries is important.
+Naturally, the size of the result set also affects the performance of the query, so educating users on how to create meaningful queries is important.
 Using taxonomies to assist users in filtering the archive content is also valuable in this regard.

 Tools for analyzing Index Manager performance